gar1t/2016-05-12-ceug/slides.md

 ## gen_server

-- Fancy interface for a process
+- Fancy interface around a process
 - Provides important functionality for clients and servers
 - Always use unless you know why you shouldn't
 - Prime example of an Erlang *behavior* (module export contract)